 Location: Contuboel, Bafatá region

-Fatufune's story: Ms. Djaló is a smallholder farmer in the rural region of Bafatá, Guinea Bissau.
-Born in 1979 at Quebo, Sud of Guinea Bissau, she received only a primary school education.
-Ms. Djaló is married with two sons, one daughter, and four other family members dependent on her and her husband for their livelihood.
+Biana's story: Ms. Canté is a smallholder farmer and petty trader in the rural region of Bafatá, Guinea Bissau.
+Born in 1972 in Bolama, Guinea Bissau, she ended her education at the primary school level.
+Ms. Canté is married and has two sons.
 She will be working with GFI as part of a new program, the Guinea Bissau Livelihood Initiative.
 This program is working with a community of approximately 5,000 women and men farmers to provide technical assistance, infrastructure investments, access to financing and technology, and direct market linkages to help these smallholder farmers increase crop yields and access higher value markets.
-Ms. Djaló hopes that the GBLI program “will help me produce more cash crops so I can continuously have enough food for family consumption.”
-GFI believes that these inputs will help smallholder farmers like Ms. Djaló escape the cycle of poverty and establish sustainable sources of income to improve the livelihoods of their families.
-By providing irrigation kits to smallholder farmers like Fatufune Djaló, you can help GFI further this impact and provide more families with the opportunity for a more secure and prosperous future.
+Ms. Canté hopes that the GBLI program “will go a long way in strengthening my production capacity as I may receive additional knowledge on how to increase production.”
+GFI believes that these inputs will help smallholder farmers like Ms. Canté escape the cycle of poverty and establish sustainable sources of income to improve the livelihoods of their families.
+By providing irrigation kits to smallholder farmers like Biana Canté, you can help GFI further this impact and provide more families with the opportunity for a more secure and prosperous future.